 All planned action items as established in QFE #1 have been completed.
 QFE1.5 Of the seven elements of College ReDesign focused on aspects of student completion, four have been implemented.
 QFE1.6 QFE1.7 Other aspects of College ReDesign are focused on engaging and immersing employees more strategically in continuous improvement.
 For example, governance structure redesign, meaningful participation in governance, and enhanced professional development are essential features of the College's ongoing Institutional Effectiveness Partnership Initiative (IEPI) project.
-The District has undertaken this initiative with the support of a Partnership Resource Team, which began in 2020 and is extending through the academic year 2022-2023.
+The district has undertaken this initiative with the support of a Partnership Resource Team which began in 2020 and is extending through the academic year 2022-23.
 QFE1.8

-Improvements in Student Completion & Completion Efficiency
+Improvements in Goals for Student Completion & Completion Efficiency

-As College ReDesigns have been introduced, we have noted that data for the first goal, to increase student completion, show improvements over the 4-year period from 2016-2017 to 2020-2021, as follows:
+As College ReDesigns have been introduced, we have noted that data for the first goal, to increase student completion, show improvements over the 4-year period from 2016-17 to 2020-21, as follows:

-- Certificates granted increased 33 percent from 619 to 824 - Associate degrees granted increased 29 percent from 751 to 966 - Students graduating within three years increased from 31 percent to 36 percent (reported over a 3-year period as 2020-2021 data not available)
+- ✓ Certificates granted increased 33% from 619 to 824 - \checkmark Associate degrees granted increased 29% from 751 to 966 - ✓ Students graduating within three years increased from 31% to 36% (reported over a 3-year period as 2020-21 data not available)